Radiation Therapy Certification

 coursework and an ARRT-specified list of clinical procedures by completing the

 Radiation Therapy Didactic and Clinical Competency Requirements.
-NOTE: New

 * Candidates graduating from an educational program by December 31, 2012, will have five years to establish eligibility for ARRT certification, as opposed to the three years that is available to those who complete their program beginning January 1, 2013.